-Fall, spring.
+Fall.
 4 credits.
 Prerequisites: NS 3310 and physiology course.
 S-U or letter grades.
-Fall, M. Caudill.
+M. Caudill.

-Principles of nutrition, biochemistry, physiology, genetics, and pathology are combined to understand disease risk, prevention, progression, and management.
-Topics include nutritional genomics, obesity, cardiovascular disease, cancer, diabetes mellitus, trauma, and renal, neurological, liver, skeletal, and gastrointestinal disorders.
+Principles of nutrition, biochemistry, physiology, genetics, pathology, and pharmacology are combined to understand disease risk, prevention, progression, and management.
+Lecture offers opportunities for the class to engage in the discussion of original research articles on topics of high current interest in the area of nutrition and health.
+Topics include nutritional genomics, obesity, cardiovascular disease, diabetes mellitus, renal, neurological, and gastrointestinal disorders.